Lists of mountains and hills in the British Isles: Munros

-Real Munro is used to describe Munros with a prominence over 150 m (the Marilyn prominence threshold), and there are 202 Real Munros in Scotland.
+Real Munro is used to describe Munros with a prominence of over 150 m (the Marilyn prominence threshold), and there are 202 Real Munros in Scotland.
 Of the 282 Scottish Munros, 54 meet the 600 m prominence threshold to be classified as P600s.

-Metric Munro is used to describe the Munros with a height above 1000 m and a prominence either over 200 m (of which there are 88), or a prominence over 100 m (of which there are 130), but the term is not in widespread use.
+Metric Munro is used to describe the Munros with an elevation above 1000 m and a prominence either over 200 m (of which there are 88), or a prominence over 100 m (of which there are 130), but the term is not in widespread use.

 Murdos

-The Murdos apply a quantitive criteria to the Munros and their associated tops, and comprise all of the summits in Scotland over 3000 ft with a prominence above 30 m.
+The Murdos apply a quantitive criterion to the Munros and their associated tops, and comprise all of the summits in Scotland over 3000 ft with a prominence above 30 m.
 There are 442 Murdos, compared to 282 Munros (or 508 Munros plus Munro Tops); one of the Munros does not qualify as a Murdo (Maoile Lunndaidh), and 66 of the Munro Tops do not qualify as Murdos.

 Alan Dawson first compiled the list in 1995 as an objective and quantitative alternative to the more qualitative SMC definition of a Munro.
 Dawson's threshold is in line with the 1994 UIAA declaration that an "independent peak" has to have a prominence of over 30 m.
 Unlike all other Scottish mountain and hill classifications, the SMC does not maintain an official list of Murdos.
 All Murdos are either SMC Munros or SMC Munro Tops.